amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

 # Network Component
+- Dynamic ReLU
+    - Key idea
+        - Generalize Relu and LeackyRelu as a learnable relu, which is the maximum of multiple linear layer.
+The relu and the leackyrelu can be treated as a special case.
+        - the parameters are learned from a small network composed of 2 linear layers after the global spatial pooling.
+    - Experiments
+        - the comparision is based on the relu or leakyrelu.
+The gain is even more than 4 points on mobilenetv2 x 0.35, with a sacrifice of more parameters (even doubled).
+Not sure if the gain comes from more parameters or the relu.
+In large network, the gain becomes small, where the ratio of extra parameters is smaller.
+(10%).
 - Making Convolutional Networks Shift-Invariant Again
     - ICML 19
     - The motivation is that the downsampling layer (pool and conv with